OlgaFlower/datesense-legal/UserPrivacyChoices.md

 # User Privacy Choices

-_Last updated: 2026-03-05_
+_Last updated: 2026-03-13_

-DateSense provides in-app controls that let you manage and delete your data at any time.
+DateSense provides in-app controls that let you manage your account and data.

 ## In-app privacy controls